Wednesday, July 17, 2024

 The start …

 The first week of the diet was a major adjustment period.
-In all my time as a vegetarian, I’ve never felt restricted.
-But adding paleo meant learning to live without grains, dairy, and convenience foods.
-Suddenly, food felt incredibly constricting.
+I've never felt restricted while being vegetarian.
+However, adding paleo meant learning to live without grains, dairy, and convenience foods.
+Food suddenly felt very constricting.

-With the drop in carbohydrate intake, the body learns to burn fat instead of sugar.
-It’s actually a great thing, since it allows for a body to use fat for fuel instead of relying on glycogen reserves, which are easily depleted.
+With reduced carbohydrate intake, the body learns to burn fat instead of sugar.
+It's actually a good thing because it allows the body to use fat as fuel instead of glycogen reserves, which are easily depleted.

-For the first week of the diet, I had to deal with fatigue, incoherent thoughts, and was going easy during my workouts.
-This fatigue wasn’t as bad as compared to the withdrawal symptoms I had when I gave up rice from the evening meal.
+For the first week of the diet, I dealt with fatigue, incoherent thoughts, and took it easy during my workouts.
+This fatigue was not as bad as the withdrawal symptoms I experienced when I stopped eating rice in the evening.
 This was something I could bear and deal with it.
 It’s just that I felt hungry and stomach growled every few hours.
 And then, on the fourth day, I woke up and felt good, never to look back.

 The weeks after….

-Yes, there is an adjustment to learn how to get enough protein without my regular sources.
-I was certain that I would miss the home made rice based foods or Roti’s or my favorite beans, but as it turns out, I could be just as satisfied without them.
-The dates, coconut, smoothies, and fruit salads, gave me cleaner energy than the grain-based foods.
+Yes, I'm having to adjust to getting enough protein without my usual sources.
+I was sure I'd miss the homemade rice-based dishes, Roti, and my favorite beans, but it turns out I can be just as satisfied without them.
+Dates, coconut, smoothies, and fruit salads provided cleaner energy than grain-based foods.

-Overall, though, my consumption was healthier than it was previously.
-Aside from the sporadic indiscretions, it was a completely clean diet.
-I thought I did a pretty good job of eating healthy before, but taking away convenience foods forced me to eat more fruit in the morning, or to snack on vegetables instead of a Luna bar.
+Overall, my consumption was healthier than before.
+Aside from the occasional lapses, it was a completely clean diet.
+I thought I did a pretty good job of eating healthy previously, but taking away convenience foods forced me to eat more fruit. or to snack on vegetables instead of a Luna bar.

 The surprising results (19 pounds!?)